-The IACC Abstract Special Interest Group meets roughly once every four to five weeks during the Club year (September to May), most often on a Wednesday night.
-For each meeting a theme is suggested.
-Normally, each member brings images (digital or printed) which form the basis of a critique and discussion session.
-These conversations range widely, from detailed technical issues to questions of emotional reactions and visual impacts to choice of equipment.
-There is always some socializing.
+The IACC Abstract Special Interest Group (SIG) meets about once a month during the Club year (September to May), most often on the first Wednesday of the month.
+Typically, for each meeting, each SIG member brings digital images, which form the basis of a critique and discussion session.
+Time also will be allocated to share technical knowledge and skills, and to socialize.

 (Wednesdays 7 to 9:30 p.m.)